owanhunte/nodejs-chat-app/README.md

 ```

 This will start the app and set it up to listen for incoming localhost connections on port 3000.
 Open up your browser of choice and go to the url [http://localhost:3000/](http://localhost:3000/) to start using the app itself.
 The `npm run dev` command automatically runs the app using the `nodemon` script so any changes you make the app's javascript code will automatically restart it.

+## Customizing the listening port

+To configure the port that the app listens on at startup, copy the file `.env.example` to `.env` and set an appropriate value for the `PORT` environment variable listed in the file.
+This must be done before the app is started.